-(Here is the opening to Internet Tracking: It’s Not Creepy … It’s 2018, the just-released, downloadable feature story by Capture Higher Ed’s Sean Hill that examines online tracking and retargeting, how it is used, and how we feel about it.)
+(Here is the opening to Internet Tracking: It’s Not Creepy … It’s 2018, the downloadable feature story by Capture Higher Ed’s Sean Hill that examines online tracking and retargeting, how it is used, and how we feel about it.)

 Without question, many Internet practices are controversial.
 From the time of our first email accounts, our inboxes have been flooded with bogus requests from friends who’ve “lost their passport and desperately need money,” or phony “Nigerian princes” who’ve discovered millions of dollars worth of unclaimed gold bullion that they benevolently want to send our way.
 All they need, of course, is our bank account number.

 In light of what we now know about the web, such ridiculously amateur scams seem quaint.
 Yet there’s always a new threat to consider — a threat that is certainly relevant for those students and their families being recruited by potential colleges and universities.
 Increasingly, we now worry about privacy and our very identity, both of which can be stolen as easily as money from our checking accounts.

 The stunning ubiquity of social media means that peoples’ lives — their photos, thoughts and shopping preferences — are increasingly public.
 Which is to say, available.
 With so much of our lives posted so accessibly on a worldwide system, and living as we do in a world driven by markets, it was only a matter of time before buyers and sellers got involved.

 Now, internet marketing is also ubiquitous; our Facebook pages are laden with ads, as are our email accounts and, indeed, even pages we simply visit for news and weather information.